-Do not drive with the rear window open.
+Do not drive with the glass hatch open.
 This could allow dangerous exhaust gases to be drawn into the vehicle.
 See "Precautions when starting and driving" in the "5.
 Starting and driving" section for exhaust gas.

-Do not open the rear window unless the wiper is in the stowed position.
+Do not open the glass hatch unless the wiper is in the stowed position.